These are some of the massive group of "Broom" plants, many of which are very useful and commonly used in landscaping around the world.

 Genista aetnensis ( Mount Etna Broom )

 A very attractive upright to broadly spreading small tree with weeping branches, that is native to the islands of Sicily and Sardinia in Italy.
-Some records include: fastest recorded growth rate - 3 feet; 20 years - 40 x 40 feet; largest on record - 60 x 40 feet with a trunk diameter of 2 feet.
+Some records include: fastest recorded growth rate - 3 feet; 20 years - 40 x 40 feet; largest on record - 60 x 40 feet with a trunk diameter of 2.63 feet.
+It can live up to 225 years.

 The narrow deciduous leaves, up to 0.5 inches in length, are borne only on young shoots.